siberianfox/tinygwiki/What-is-TinyG.md

 * TinyG has a lot more configuration parameters than grbl.
 This is both good and bad.
 There are more axes on TinyG and all settings on TinyG are configurable on a per axis or per motor basis. _(In grbl one parameter used to apply to all axes (XYZ), but as of 0.9 grbl has independent axis acceleration parameters)_.

-TinyG also separates the motor configs from the axis configs to enable non-cartesian machines.
+* TinyG also separates the motor configs from the axis configs to enable non-cartesian machines.
 But this means more parameters as they are configured independently and them mapped together. grbl treats them as the same object - which is fine given its XYZ mission.
 TinyG does not have that luxury as it needs to support ABC axes which need very different configurations that X Y and Z (to start with, they are in degrees, not linear units...).
 Independent control also becomes an issue if the dynamics of the Z axis are significantly different than X and Y, like on Shapeoko where Z is a screw axis and X and Y are belts.

 * TinyG and grbl are both designed to be run "from the command line".
 Since there are more configuration settings to worry about, TinyG offers a set of mnemonics for configuration, machine state and configuration status inquiries.

-* TinyG offers real-time status reports (DRO-type output). grbl also has real-time status reports in edge right now.
+* TinyG offers real-time status reports (DRO-type output).

 * TinyG has a set of help screens available from the command prompt. grbl offers some of these features but in general is more "silent".
 There are plans to add new features to grbl in future releases.